 - Searching the ID Manual: Selecting the “Searching the ID Manual” link will open this page.

-- Watch our Filing Basis Video: Selecting the “Watch our Filing Basis Video” link will take the user to the Trademark Information Network (TMIN) Videos page.
+- Watch our Filing Basis Video: Selecting the “Watch our Filing Basis Video” link will take the user to a video on the Trademark Information Network (TMIN) Videos page regarding bases for filing and registering trademarks.

-- See the Goods & Services Video: Selecting the “See the Goods & Services Video” will take the user to the Trademark Information Network (TMIN) Videos page.
+- See the Goods & Services Video: Selecting the “See the Goods & Services Video” will take the user to a video on the Trademark Information Network (TMIN) Videos page regarding identifying goods and services in trademark applications.

 How to conduct a simple search

 A simple search can be carried out on the Main Page using the text box in the center of the page.
 A simple search is conducted by typing the desired search term(s) into the text box and pressing the “Search” icon – the magnifying glass inside the Search Box.
 For more details on terms to search, please see Search Terms below.
-A simple search will retrieve results for records which include the searched term in the Description and/or the Notes fields.
-For example, entering the word cookie in the text box will retrieve all records which contain the term cookie or cookies in the Description and/or Notes.
+A simple search will retrieve results for records which include the searched term in the Description field.
+For example, entering the word cookie in the text box will retrieve all records which contain the term cookie or cookies in the Description.
 Results will also include variations on search terms retrieved by matching the “stem” of the term.
 For example, the results for the term cook will retrieve entries for cooking and cooked.

 Wildcard Searches which use a symbol to replace one or multiple characters in a searched term, Fuzzy Searches to search for terms with similar spelling, and Proximity Searches to find searched terms within a specific distance may all be conducted during a simple or advanced search of the Manual.
 For more information, please see the relevant sections below.

 As noted above, simple searches will return results based on stemming.
-For example, due to stemming, a search of test will return search results containing testing, tests, and testers.
 To return results without stemming, (1) use the Exact Match advanced search mode or (2) select the All of the Words advanced search mode and use the wildcard search character at the beginning or end of a term.
 A search of tester using the Exact Match advanced search mode will return only results which container tester; it will not return results for testers, testing, or tests.
 A Wildcard Search of tester* using the All the Words advanced search mode will return only results which contain tester and testers; it will not return results for testing or tests.

-Boolean Operators may be used while conducting a simple or advanced search.
+Boolean Operators may be used while conducting a simple or advanced search, except for searches in the Exact search mode.
 For more information, see Boolean Operators below.
 If multiple terms are entered into the text box, the system will default to connect multiple terms with an “AND” and retrieve records that contain all of the entered terms.
 Parentheses may be used to further group search terms.
 For more information, see Grouping below.

 Entry of search terms within quotation marks (e.g., “medical apparatus”) will retrieve results only with the entire string of search terms in the order specified.